There are a few things that I hate from my soul and a crashed Microsoft Excel is one of those things.

 - Here on the left side of the window, you have a list of the versions which you can open by clicking on it.

 Bonus Tip: Recover Corrupt Excel Files

-Stellar Phoenix Excel Repair software is one of the most reliable software to repair MS Excel files and recovers all the components including table, chart, chart sheet, cell comment, image, formula, sort, and filter.
+Stellar Phoenix Excel Repair is one of the most reliable software to repair MS Excel files and recovers all the components including tables, charts, chart sheets, cell comments, images, formulas, sorts, and filters.

 - Resolves the errors arising in MS Excel files.

-- Batch repair option available wherein software repairs multiple Excel files at the same time.
+- A batch repair option is available wherein software repairs multiple Excel files at the same time.